Stigma and suicide

 How we talk about suicide matters.
 Our language can either reinforce harmful stereotypes, or create a more supportive and kinder society.

-Launching on World Suicide Prevention Day (10th September 2024) and continuing throughout the autumn, we’ve got a lineup of webinars, member discussions, and blog posts planned.
+Our Language Matters campaign launched on World Suicide Prevention Day 2024 and aims to challenge stigma around suicide.
+On this page you’ll find resources on stigma and suicide.
 Join us as we explore how language shapes stigma and discuss what we can do to challenge it.
+This page will be updated regularly, so check back often.

 On this page: